Ludwig Kaas

-Ludwig Kaas (23 May 1881 - 15 April 1952) was a German Catholic priest and politician of the Centre Party during the Weimar Republic.
-He was instrumental in brokering the Reichskonkordat between the Holy See and the German Reich.
+Ludwig Kaas (23 May 1881 - 15 April 1952) was a German Catholic priest who led the Centre Party during Hitler's rise to power in the Weimar Republic, where he played a key role in supporting the Enabling Act that transformed Germany into a totalitarian dictatorship.
+Alongside Eugenio Pacelli, his longtime friend, he was instrumental in brokering the Reichskonkordat between the Holy See and the German Reich.
+Following Pacelli's election as Pope Pius XII, Kass assisted the pontiff in communications with the German resistance, and, following the conclusion of the Second World War, led the discovery of Saint Peter's tomb.

 Early career

 Born in Trier, Kaas was ordained a priest in 1906 and studied history and canon law in Trier and Rome.
 In 1906 he completed a doctorate in theology and in 1909 he obtained a second doctorate in philosophy.
 In 1910 he was appointed rector of an orphanage and boarding school near Koblenz.
 Until 1933, he devoted his spare time to scholarly pursuits.
 In 1916 he published the book "Ecclesiastical jurisdiction in the Catholic Church in Prussia" (Die geistliche Gerichtsbarkeit der katholischen Kirche in Preußen in Vergangenheit und Gegenwart mit besonderer Berücksichtigung des Wesens der Monarchie), demonstrating his expertise in church history, Canon law and his political interests.
 In 1918 he requested to be sent to a parish, but Michael Felix Korum of Trier refused and instead appointed him professor of canon law at the Trier seminary in 1918.
 In that position, he published the study "Missing in war and remarriage in state law and canon law" (Kriegsverschollenheit und Wiederverheiratung nach staatlichen und kirchlichen Recht), dealing with remarriage in case of spouses missing in war.
 In 1919 he was offered the chair for canon law at the university of Bonn and was initially inclined to accept it, but as he did not find the conditions in Bonn to his liking and after consultation with Bishop Korum he refused the offer.